Terms of Reference

 In early 2016 seven First Nations health service organizations representing 68 Northern Ontario First Nations communities came together in recognition of a common need.
 The communities we serve do not have access to timely, comprehensive, high quality health-related information specific to our communities.
 This lack of information leaves First Nations leadership unable to detect emerging issues, assess trends in health status, conduct evaluations, or make evidence informed planning, programming and policy decisions.

-Our partnership has grown to eleven First Nations governed health services organizations serving 78 communities.
+Our alliance has grown to eleven First Nations governed health services organizations serving 78 communities.
 We work in partnership to build shared capacity to generate local information to use in evidence informed decision making in the region.
-The partnership submitted a Health Services Integration Fund application to establish Mamow Ahyamowen as the Northern Ontario Indigenous Health Information Partnership.
+The alliance submitted a Health Services Integration Fund application to establish Mamow Ahyamowen as the Northern Ontario Indigenous Health Information Partnership.
 This Terms of Reference documents the governance arrangements for Mamow Ahyamowen.

 Vision